 UNIQUE HALLOWEEN EATS

 If you’re a big foodie like me and have an affinity for Disney’s unique foods, you are going to want in on this!
-There are many party specific foods that become available right at 7pm when the party starts from Zero Waffle Sundae available at Sleepy Hollow to the Maleficent Waffle Cone at Storybook Treats and so much in between.
-(I am actually going to be covering the food offerings more in-depth very soon, so watch out for that).
+There are many party specific foods that become available right at 7pm when the party starts from the Jack and Sally Push Cake Pops, Chocolate Mickey Waffle Sundae and so much in between.
+(Get a peek of all of the offerings from 2018 here.)

 Select Table Service dining is also available during the event.
 You can take a break from the party and enjoy a luxurious feast at a participating restaurant.
-Available dining experiences include Cinderella’s Royal Table, Be Our Guest Restaurant, and Crystal Palace.
+Available dining experiences include Cinderella’s Royal Table, Be Our Guest Restaurant, Crystal Palace and The Plaza Restaurant.

 There is so much entertainment at this event it is totally worth the price of admission IMO.
 During the night, there is a special Fireworks display, a stage show, and a parade, all exclusive to this event.